HorvathLab/NGS/ReadCounts/docs/Filtering.md

-# readCounts Read Filtering
+# ReadCounts Read Filtering

 The aligned reads covering a specific locus may, for a variety of reasons, not be a reliable observation of the reference or variant alleles at that site.
 The readCounts suite provides a flexible filtering system that can be tailored as needed to ensure reliable allele counts.

 The available read-filtering strategies are defined in the file "filter.ini" in the readCounts distribution.
 New or modified